aj-m/chandere/HACKING.md

 Additionally, arguments will be passed to your module in the form of a list, and a good portion of them will not be defined within your `PARSER`.
 Rather than parsing arguments with `ArgumentParser.parse_args`, you should use `ArgumentParser.parse_known_args`.
-If you care for being idiomatic, I would suggest the following:
+If you care for being idiomatic, the following is in good taste:

 ```
 args, _ = PARSER.parse_known_args(argv)